ssec-jhu/evolver-ng/README.md

 ## Experiment control

-In the default mode, the evolver application will run a loop every 20 seconds which:
+In the default mode, the eVolver application will run a loop every 20 seconds which:

 * **reads** the sensor values into a device object which can later be read from
 * **evaluates** the experiment controllers in order.
 The code in the controllers can access sensor data and set effector